cd../blog

 • Guidance updates and pre-releases as expectations shift

-A small SaaS name just after IPO might only file a handful of 8‑Ks outside earnings.
-A larger platform playing in multiple markets with an active deal pipeline can look almost bank‑like in its 8‑K frequency.
+A small SaaS name just after IPO might only file a handful of 8-Ks outside earnings.
+A larger platform with an active deal pipeline can look almost bank-like in its filing frequency.

 Energy: Complex Structures, Lots of Deals

-Energy companies, particularly in oil & gas, also sit high on the 8‑K leaderboard.
+Energy companies, particularly oil and gas, also sit high on the 8-K leaderboard.

-Their businesses are asset‑heavy and transaction‑heavy: acquiring acreage, selling midstream assets, forming and unwinding joint ventures, rolling up partnerships.
-Each of those is a candidate for one or more 8‑Ks:
+Their businesses are asset-heavy and transaction-heavy: acquiring acreage, selling midstream assets, forming and unwinding joint ventures.
+Each of those is a candidate for one or more 8-Ks:

 • Entry into material agreements (Item 1.01)